AjGit24/hack-the-tunnels-challenges/challenges/send-email-on-order-create.md

 Add a new `email` folder within the `service/src/infrastructure` folder that contains any code you write relating to sending emails.

 You are permitted to achieve this goal using any libraries you'd like.
-If your not sure where to get started, check out this [guide](https://miracleio.me/snippets/use-gmail-with-nodemailer) that showcases how you can use `nodemailer` with gmail to send emails for free.
+If you're not sure where to get started, check out this [guide](https://miracleio.me/snippets/use-gmail-with-nodemailer) that showcases how you can use `nodemailer` with gmail to send emails for free.

 ## Acceptance Criteria: